 Sir Thomas Stamford Raffles (1781-1826) was a famous colonial administrator and founder of Singapore (1819).

-Collection of drawings and watercolours from the Raffles Family Collection by Chinese, c.
+Collection of drawings and watercolours from the Raffles Family Collection by Unknown Artist, c.
 1824

 © British Library

 - Acquired in:

 - Michael Stewart

 He was a passionate student of natural history and amassed a great collection of specimens and drawings.
 Most of these drawings and watercolours were commissioned while Raffles was Governor of Bencoolen (Bengkulu) in Sumatra, to replace an earlier collection lost in a fire at sea in 1824.
 The natural history subjects make up about three-quarters of the collection and are by anonymous Chinese (and possibly Malay) artists; the miscellaneous drawings include work by British, Dutch, and Asian artists.

 Commissioned by Sir Thomas Stamford Raffles (1824); by descent in the Raffles family to Michael Stewart; India Office Library (on loan since 1969).

 Fri, 9.30am –6pm (Sat until 5pm)